rishabh1jain1/temp/README.md

       "playbook_dir": ".",
   }
 ```
-Ideally need to change the following:
+Ideally you need to change the following:

   - *username* and *password* are same as OS_USERNAME and OS_PASSWORD set in the settings.py.
   - *networks* is the fixed network id used above in settings.py.
   - *flavor* is the ID of the flavour that you want to use for each Zeus VM that is to be used for deployment.
 Recommended (GP2-Medium - 4GB RAM, 1 VCPU, 50 GB Disk).
   - *source_image* is the ID of the base image that you want to use in these VMs.
 Recommended is Ubuntu-Trusty.
   - *use_floating_ip* must be true if your machine on which you have started the server is outside the cluster fixed network.
 In that case, *floating_ip_pool* must also be provided; it can be obtained from network topology map in horizon.

-  Image, Network and Flavour IDs can be obtained using Openstack CLI commands.
+  - Image, Network and Flavour IDs can be obtained using Openstack CLI commands.
 Before you run any CLI command, source the openstack-rc file for your project.
 Instructions can be found at: http://docs.openstack.org/user-guide/common/cli_set_environment_variables_using_openstack_rc.html

-  > source <openstack-rc.sh>
+  > source `<openstack-rc.sh>`
   > nova image-list
   > nova flavor-list
   > neutron net-list

-  - **source <openstack-rc.sh>* will prompt for your Cloud Account Password.
-But as we did before, fill in the API key instead. **
+  Please note that source *`<openstack-rc.sh>`* will prompt for your Cloud Account Password.
+But as we did before, fill in the API key instead.